 The plea deal, which was publicly objected by Tumpkins’ ex-girlfriend and assault victim, Pamela Fine, stated the prosecutors would drop all eight counts of assault charged against Tumpkin, five of which were felony second-degree charges, in exchange for a guilty plea.

 The former Buffs assistant coach is free on bond and is scheduled to be sentenced on April 25, 2019.
 Tumpkin still faces the possibility of jail time.

-Pamela Fine, the ex-girlfriend of former Colorado Buffaloes assistant football coach Joe Tumpkin, objected recently to a plea deal that the latter has agreed to with the district attorney’s office in Broomfield, Mitchell Byars of the Boulder Daily Camera reported earlier this week.
+Pamela Fine, the ex-girlfriend of former Colorado Buffaloes assistant football coach Joe Tumpkin, objected to the plea deal in Dec.
+2018 that the latter agreed to with the district attorney’s office in Broomfield, Mitchell Byars of the Boulder Daily Camera reported earlier this week.

 Tumpkin resigned his position with the football program in Jan.
 2017 just one day before being charged publicly with five counts of felony second-degree assault and three counts of misdemeanor third-degree assault.